Adrian Morley: Salford City Reds to sign Warrington & England legend

 However, he revealed that as well as the interest from Salford, Warrington had made him an offer to stay at the Halliwell Jones Stadium next year.

 "They were keen to retain me, which is flattering.
-I am 36 now," added Morley, who recently returned from three months out with a torn bicep.
+I am 36 now," added Morley, who

 "Once the offer was there from Salford, it was a tough decision in one respect and an easy decision in another respect."